 Small-Town Jesus.
 Information on upcoming STJ events and other small-town ministry resources.

 Our own David Pinckney is the co-director of this new initiative that focuses on planting churches in small places around the world.

 The Left Behind of Rural America with the Gospel Coalition

 An interview with Collin Hansen and Stephen Witmer where they discuss Robert Wuthnow's book and ministry in rural America.

-Gospel Ministry in Small Towns with Jared Wilson
+Disciple-making in the Small Towns with Stephen Witmer

 Don't Hate on Rural Ministry with Collin Hansen, Stephen Um and Jared Wilson